 Star Service & Study Abroad is committed to creating global stewards who are adequately prepared to address the many humanitarian challenges that our multicultural world faces.
-We do this through our unique Service & Study Model that allows students to apply what they learn in the classroom to service projects in the community.
+We do this through our unique Service & Study Model that allows participants to apply what they learn in the classroom to service projects in the community.

 Anti Child Labor & Trafficking Project